 An avid chamber musician, Anna regularly performs as guest violinist of Australia’s Omega Ensemble, toured with Selby & Friends, and worked with the Australia Piano Quartet as their Artist-in-Residence throughout 2018 and 2019.
-During this time, she performed a large variety of chamber works and collaborated with artists including Andrew Haveron, Daniel de Borah and Kristian Winther.
-In her final concert with the APQ she performed Chausson’s Concerto for violin, piano and string quartet.
-Other highlights include Shostakovich’s Sonata and Bartók’s Contrasts in Omega Ensemble’s opening tour of the 2020 season and Beethoven's Triple Concerto with the NSWYO conducted by Fabian Russell in 2017.
-As an undergraduate, Anna founded the Pietra Quartet and travelled to Italy to study with Eberhard Feltz, Johannes Meissl and Niklas Schmidt at the Estivo European Chamber Music Summer School.
-They won the 2017 Gerald Westheimer String Quartet Fellowship, inaugural Sydney Conservatorium Association Chamber Music Competition, and the 2018 Ernest V. Llewellyn Memorial Fund scholarship, supporting studies in Europe with members of the Borodin, Takács, Artis, Maggini and Doric Quartets.
-Anna has also enjoyed performing tango and Spanish music with guitarist Sako Dermenjian, studying with Vladimir Gorbach and winning the Sydney Eisteddfod's Instrumental Duets competition in 2019.
-As a concertmaster, Anna performs regularly with Ensemble Apex, and has also led the Australian Youth Orchestra's Alexander Orchestra, the Australian International Symphony Orchestra Institute, and the Sydney Conservatorium's Chamber and Symphony Orchestras.
+Other notable performances include New Australian Classical - a live-streamed concert with over 55,000 views at the Sydney Opera House, Shostakovich’s Violin Sonata and Bartók’s Contrasts in Omega Ensemble’s opening tour of the 2020 season, Chausson’s Concerto for violin, piano and string quartet with the Australia Piano Quartet in 2019, and Beethoven's Triple Concerto with the NSWYO conducted by Fabian Russell in 2017.
+As an undergraduate, Anna travelled to Italy to study string quartets with Eberhard Feltz, Johannes Meissl and Niklas Schmidt at the Estivo European Chamber Music Summer School, and later in Vienna and London with members of the Borodin, Takács, Artis, Maggini and Doric Quartets.
+Anna has also enjoyed performing tango and Latin American music with guitarist Sako Dermenjian, and more recently with composer and pianist Daniel Rojas, performing multiple sold-out concerts at the 2021 Sydney Festival.
+As concertmaster, Anna has performed with Ensemble Apex, Sydney Conservatorium's Chamber and Symphony Orchestras, and the Australian International Symphony Orchestra Institute.

-Anna was a prize-winner at the 2019 Vienna International Music Competition, multiple prize-winner in the Gisborne International Music Competition and was selected as a junior semi-finalist in the 2012 Yehudi Menuhin International Violin Competition.
-She was the winner of the 2011 Kendall National Violin Competition, 2011 National Fine Music Young Virtuoso Award and 2010 Australian National Youth Concerto Competition.
-Anna was selected as an active participant at the 2017 Kronberg Academy Violin Masterclasses, studying with Professor Boris Kuschnir.
-She has also played in classes for Maxim Vengerov, Arabella Steinbacher, Barnabás Kelemen, Johannes Meissl and Pinchas Zukerman.
+Anna was a laureate of the 2019 Vienna International Music Competition, multiple prize-winner in the Gisborne International Music Competition and selected as a junior semi-finalist in the Yehudi Menuhin International Violin Competition at the age of fifteen.
+In Australia, Anna won the 2011 Kendall National Violin Competition, 2011 National Fine Music Young Virtuoso Award and 2010 National Youth Concerto Competition, and was a frequent finalist in the ABC Young Performers Awards.
+In 2017 she was selected as an active participant at the Kronberg Academy Violin Masterclasses, studying with Professor Boris Kuschnir.
+She has also played in masterclasses for Maxim Vengerov, Arabella Steinbacher, Barnabás Kelemen, Johannes Meissl and Pinchas Zukerman.